A woman holding her stomach as a result of religious trauma manifesting in physical symptoms

 This means that it focuses on releasing and working through the trauma at a nervous system level rather the simply talking about it or trying to cognitively process the experience.

-There is a role for cognitive processing as well, but traditional talk therapy typically doesn’t support the nervous system release trauma or develop a more regulated baseline.
+There is a role for cognitive processing as well, but traditional talk therapy typically doesn’t create the conditions for the nervous system to release trauma or develop a more regulated baseline.

 Examples of somatic therapy include Somatic Experiencing, EMDR (Eye Movement Desensitization and Reprocessing), and Brainspotting.